 12. People Trails

 The trails run all around town, near rivers, creeks, and beautiful farmland.
+There are several places to hop on the trail, and the best way to find them is via the Visitors Center or AllTrails.
 Bring your bike or just lace up your sneakers and get out and explore!

 14. Mill Race Park